 At the same time, the state of recycling in Broward County over the past few years has deteriorated to its worst-case scenario.
-Following the dissolution of the Broward County Resource Recovery Board roughly seven years ago, Broward County was left without a regional entity controlling the management of waste produced in the County, creating an "every city for themselves" situation.
+Following the dissolution of the Broward County Resource Recovery Board roughly nine years ago, Broward County was left without a regional entity controlling the management of waste produced in the County, creating an "every city for themselves" situation.
 Combine this with the monopolization of recycling processing in Broward County by Waste Management, China's refusal to accept large quantities of U.S. materials due to high contamination levels, high contamination levels at the local level, the doubling of processing costs, the low price of mixed paper in the marketplace, and the lack of market demand for certain materials such as glass and plastics #3 through #7, and you have, for lack of a better description, the perfect storm.
 The City went from receiving \$40,000 per year from the processing of recyclables to paying roughly \$200,000 per year for the processing of recyclables.

 Realizing that a regional system would be a better approach to managing solid waste and achieving economies of scale, in 2019 the municipalities of Broward County formed the Broward County Solid Waste Working Group with the goal of developing and implementing a regional solid waste district to address these issues countywide.
-The group consists of elected officials from Broward County and its municipalities, along with county and municipal solid waste and legal experts, are working hand in hand to develop an effective and efficient solution for all of Broward County.
-Currently, the Solid Waste Working Group is considering an Interlocal Agreement (ILA).
+In 2023, the municipalities of Broward County formed the Solid Waste Disposal and Recyclable Materials Processing Authority of Broward County.
+The group consists of elected officials from Broward County and its municipalities, along with county and municipal solid waste experts working hand in hand to develop an effective and efficient solution for all of Broward County.